British driver Edwards dies in Porsche crash

 British racing driver Sean Edwards has been killed in a crash at the Queensland Raceway in Australia.

-The 26-year-old, the son of former Formula One driver Guy Edwards, died on Tuesday when the Porsche in which he was a passenger instructing a 20-year-old male, slammed into a wall and caught fire.
+The 26-year-old, the son of former Formula One driver Guy Edwards, died when the Porsche in which he was a passenger instructing a 20-year-old male, slammed into a wall and caught fire.

-Monaco-based Edwards, who was leading the drivers' championship in the 2013 Porsche Mobil 1 Supercup season with one race to go, was taking part in a private training day at the time, according to Australian news reports.
+Monaco-based Edwards, who was leading the drivers' championship in the 2013 Porsche Supercup season with one race to go, was taking part in a coaching day at the time, according to Australian news reports.

 The driver reportedly suffered severe injuries.